marlowpayne/react-popup-test-case/README.md

-# react-popup-test-case
+# React Popup Test Case
-A simple test case demonstrating an interesting bug with binding popup event listeners in React
+A simple test case demonstrating an interesting bug with binding popup event listeners in React.

+Install dependencies with `yarn`, then run with `yarn start`.